WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Introduction

 \section{Introduction}

-In recent years, question answering (QA) systems have risen in importance, giving users the opportunity to ask arbitrary questions and gain answers to them \cite{DBLP:journals/ftir/MaviJJ24,karpukhin-etal-2020-dense,zhao2020sparta,abdel2023deep}.
-The rapid development of Large Language Models (LLMs)~\cite{2023arXiv231211805G, 2023arXiv230308774O, 2024arXiv240721783D} has without doubt contributed to this, as well as to many other Natural Language Problems (NLPs)~\cite{2024arXiv240512819Q}.
-While the benefits of using LLMs for current information access are clear\footnote{While the current LLMs have still considerable weaknesses such as hallucinations, once can assume that, in the future, these problems will be mitigated to large extent, judging from the speed of the recent technology advancement.}, there are some worries in relation to their potential effect on human development.
-One such concern relates to the potential weakening of important cognitive skills of users like thinking, reasoning, and remembering due to the expected widespread use of automatic question answering technologies, in particular, ones backed by powerful AI solutions ~\cite{Heersmink2024}.
-Users who will rely mainly on the solutions presented by AI's, might also be discouraged to practice and improve their reasoning abilities~\cite{ALFREDO2024100215}.
-For example, \citet{DARVISHI2024104967} demonstrate that students are more likely to depend on AI assistance instead of learning from it.
-Moreover, \citet{app14104115} examine the impact of LLMs as an automated problem-solving technology on education and learning outcomes, demonstrating that such systems can negatively affect the development of learning skills.
-Furthermore, psychological studies confirm the importance of obtaining an answer independently, enhancing user self-confidence and encouraging further learning \cite{bandura2013role}.
-Letting users come up with the correct answers by themselves should then also contribute to the positive psychological effect, potentially increasing their self-confidence and motivation for learning~\cite{usher2006sources}.
+In recent years, question answering (QA) systems have risen in importance, offering users the opportunity to effortlessly receive answers to different types of questions~\cite{DBLP:journals/ftir/MaviJJ24,karpukhin-etal-2020-dense,zhao2020sparta,abdel2023deep}.
+The rapid development of Large Language Models (LLMs)~\cite{2023arXiv231211805G, 2023arXiv230308774O, 2024arXiv240721783D} has mainly contributed to this, impacting also many other Natural Language tasks (NLPs)~\cite{2024arXiv240512819Q}.
+While the benefits of using LLMs for current information access are quite evident, concerns have been raised in relation to their potential effect on human cognitive development.
+One such worry relates to the potential weakening of important cognitive skills of users like thinking, reasoning, and remembering due to the expected widespread use of the automatic question answering technologies, in particular, ones backed by powerful AI technologies ~\cite{Heersmink2024}.
+Users who will rely mainly on the solutions presented by AI's might also be discouraged to practice and improve their reasoning abilities~\cite{ALFREDO2024100215}.
+For example,~\citet{DARVISHI2024104967} demonstrate that students are more likely to depend on AI assistance instead of learning from it. \citet{app14104115} examine the impact of LLMs as an automated problem-solving technology on education and learning outcomes, demonstrating that such systems can negatively affect the development of learning skills.
+Furthermore, psychological studies confirm the importance of obtaining an answer independently, enhancing user self-confidence~\cite{bandura2013role}.
+Letting users come up with the correct answers by themselves should then also contribute to the positive psychological effect, potentially increasing their self-confidence~\cite{usher2006sources}.